lethal-lisa/Nightcrawler/doc/nstspecs.md

 run.
 - uint32          : Address of the scene's TLK node (optional, zero if none).
 - uint32          : Address of the scene's USE node (optional, zero if none).

+## MOV Node Layout
+These are nodes that contain addresses to other NSC nodes, and optionally can branch to alternative scenes based on the game's state flags being met.

+- byte (char) [4] : Magic "MOV".
+- uint16          : Required story flags to use alt addresses.
+- uint16          : Required item flags to use alt addresses.
+- uint32          : Address of NSC node to use for North.
+- uint32          : Address of NSC node to use for South.
+- uint32          : Address of NSC node to use for East.
+- uint32          : Address of NSC node to use for West.
+- uint32          : Alternate address of NSC node to use for North.
+- uint32          : Alternate address of NSC node to use for South.
+- uint32          : Alternate address of NSC node to use for East.
+- uint32          : Alternate address of NSC node to use for West.